psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 	        (get-probability-of-c (make-history-summary hist0 hist1 hist2)))))
 </pre>

 Use the **get-probability-of-c** procedure to write a predicate that tests whether another player is using the **soft-Eye-for-eye** strategy from Problem 10.
-Also, write a new strategy named **dont-tolerate*fools**.
+Also, write a new strategy named **dont-tolerate-fools**.
 This strategy should cooperate for the first ten rounds; on subsequent rounds it checks (on each round) to see whether the other players might both be playing **Patsy**.
 If our strategy finds that both our players seem to be cooperating uniformly, it defects; otherwise, it cooperates.